deviousdevops/ie-bank-2024/docs/cloud_architect.md

   - A lightweight and cost-effective service to host the Vue.js frontend.
   - Provides automatic CI/CD integration via GitHub Actions
   - Enables global scalability and quick deployment.
-2. **Backend Hosting**: **Azure App Service for Containers**
+2. **Backend Hosting**: **Azure App Service**
-  - Hosts the Python backend as a containarized service.
+  - Hosts A Flask Python application as a containarized service.
-  - Proivides seamless scalling, reliabilit, and integration with Azure monitoring tools.
+  - Proivides seamless scalling, reliability, and integration with Azure monitoring tools.
 3. **Database: Azure Database for PostreSQL**
   - A managed relational database service chosen for secure and scalable data storage.
   - Utilizes Flexible Server mode for optimal cost and performance.